Yahoo sets Alibaba stake spinoff plan, shares jump

 Bank of America Merrill Lynch (BAC.N), Goldman Sachs & Co (GS.N) and J.P.
 Morgan Securities (JPM.N) are serving as financial advisors on the transaction.

-The spinoff of the second-largest stake in Alibaba is not expected to have much impact on the management of the fast-growing e-commerce company, but will be an option for investors who for some reason do not want to buy shares in it directly.
+The spinoff of the second-largest stake in Alibaba is not expected to have much impact on the management of the fast-growing e-commerce company, but will be an option for investors who for some reason don't want to buy shares in it directly.

 The stake dates from 2005, when Yahoo bought into Alibaba early, paying $1 billion for a 40 percent stake in a deal credited to the American company's co-founder Jerry Yang.

-(Reporting by Alexei Oreskovic; Additional reporting by Edwin Chan; Editing by Christian Plumb)
+(Reporting by Alexei Oreskovic with contributions from Edwin Chan; Editing by Christian Plumb)